ExpressApp/pybotx/docs/development/handlers-collector.md

     * `commands: List[str, Pattern] = None` - list of command aliases that will also run handler execution.
     * `use_as_default_handler: bool = False` - indicates that the handler will be used in the absence of other handlers for the command.
     * `exclude_from_status: bool = False` - indicates that handler will not appear in the list of public commands.
+    * `dependencies: List[Callable] = None` - list of background dependencies that will be executed before handler.

  * `HandlersCollector.regex_handler` - is a handler that accepts string as regex string and then will match incoming message body with `command` argument or strings from `commands` List.